oddmayo/Obsidian-Vaults/University of Milan/Advanced Microeconomics/Micro7 - Social Preferences.md

 # Social preferences (self- and social-image)
 ## Quick recap
 - People care about others
-- People exhibit rational altrustic behavior
+- People exhibit rational altruistic behavior
 - People care not only about final outcomes but also about intentions

 [[Micro6 - Social Preferences]]